top of page

 • Assess your current risk level

-• Identify what protections are missing
+• Identify missing protections

-• Take the next step toward better security
+• Take steps toward improved security

-Includes a self-assessment scorecard and actionable fixes tailored for small teams.
+This checklist includes a self-assessment scorecard and actionable fixes tailored for small teams.

 How to Evaluate Your Current Security Posture